Pomax/are-we-flying/docs/index.md

 ### Basic testing

-Step one: add some code so our functions do something:
+Step one: add some code so we can see our functions at least _do_ something:

 ```javascript
 import { project, getPointAtDistance, getDistanceBetweenPoints, getCompassDiff } from "../utils/utils.js";